SamyakJain-DS/AI-Assistant/README.md

    * A **city** (for weather and events)
    * A **topic of interest** (for news)

-2. A **Gemini-powered agent** receives a highly constrained system prompt that enforces:
+2. A **Groq-powered agent** receives a highly constrained system prompt that enforces:

    * Use of real, current, and verifiable data
    * Explicit rejection of vague or generic recommendations

 3. The agent dynamically decides when to call:

    * Weather API tool
    * News API tool
    * Events search tool

 4. The agent synthesizes all retrieved information into a **structured daily plan**, divided into:

    * 🌤️ Weather & recommendations